Random walks, WPD actions, and the Cremona group: Non-matching estimates

 \begin{definition} We say that a geodesic segment $\gamma$ has an $(L, K)$\emph{-self match} if there exist two disjoint subsegment $\eta, \eta' \subseteq \gamma$ of length $L$ and an element $g \in G \setminus \{1\}$ such that the Hausdorff distance between $g \eta$ and $\eta'$ is at most $K$. \end{definition}

-\begin{proposition} Let $G$ be a group acting by isometries on a Gromov hyperbolic space $X$, and let $\mu$ be a countable, non-elementary, bounded probability distribution on $G$, such that the random walk generated by $\mu$ is asymptotically acylindrical with square root exponential decay.
-Then there is a constant $K_0$, depending only on $\delta$, such that for any $K \ge K_0$, any $L \ge 0$ and any $n \geq 0$ the probability that $\gamma_n$ has an $(L , K )$-self match is at most $n^3 B c^{\sqrt{L}}$. \end{proposition}
+\begin{proposition} Let $G$ be a group acting by isometries on a Gromov hyperbolic space $X$, and let $\mu$ be a countable, non-elementary, bounded probability distribution on $G$, such that the random walk generated by $\mu$ is asymptotically acylindrical with exponential decay.
+Then there is a constant $K_0$, depending only on $\delta$, such that for any $K \ge K_0$, there exists $B > 0$ such that for any $L \ge 0$ and any $n \geq 0$ the probability that $\gamma_n$ has an $(L , K )$-self match is at most $n^3 B c^{L}$. \end{proposition}

 \begin{proof} Suppose that $\gamma_n$ has an $(L, K)$-self-match.
 Then there is a subgeodesic $\eta = [\gamma_n(t), \gamma_n(t + L)]$ such that a translate $g \eta$ is contained in a $K$-neighbourhood of $\gamma_n$, and the nearest point projection of $g \eta$ to $\gamma_n$ is disjoint from $\eta$.
 Without loss of generality, we may assume that the translate of $\eta$ is contained in a $K$-neighbourhood of $[\gamma_n(t+L), \gamma_n(\norm{\gamma_n})]$.